 1…2…3… BLAST OFF!
 When you travel to Death Valley you’ll feel like you’ve been transported to another planet.
-As one of the hottest and driest places on earth, it has created extreme landscapes that are otherworldly.
+As one of the hottest and driest places on earth 🥵, it has created extreme landscapes that are otherworldly.
 It’s no wonder that movies like Star Wars were filmed in this out of this world location.
+It’s time to get you prepared for your adventure with this Death Valley National Park guide!

 It is the largest park in the contiguous US, so planning a trip can sometimes seem overwhelming.
 Luckily, you can read this guide that covers great tips and the best things to do in Death Valley.
 I have tried to include all the details that you may need for your travels, but please leave any questions in the comments!